 Brands we have worked with.

 Since 2012, Thumbvista has worked with many companies from Fortune 500 to small start-ups all over the world with geofencing campaigns.
+When we started in 2012 there was only a handful of geofencing companies, now they seem to be popping up everyday.
+Many of the new geofencing companies sell the solution well, maybe even provide a strong service, but don’t know the technical side of how it works.
 When it comes to geofencing questions, we have heard it all.
 Many times, customers have similar questions to each other and so we have decided to create a list on some of the most frequently asked questions for geofencing companies in the mobile marketing and advertising industry.

 Top 25 Geofencing FAQs

 - Q: What is geofencing?
 A: Geofencing or to geofence is to make a virtual perimeter in a real-world environment.
 The geofence can be made via radius or polygon.
 Check out this video.

 - Q: How does geofencing work?
 A: By using software and communicating with location- based services to trigger an action such as entering, exiting, or dwell time within the designated geofence.
 Check out this explanation on how GPS works.